RobG66/Gamelist-Manager/README.md

 ----
  November 13th, 2025

- I've added a theme engine to my WIP build.
+ I've added a theme engine to my WIP build!
+Changing the theme is as easy as picking what you want from a combobox in the settings menu.
+Dat tools is nearly there as well.
+There's been a lot of visualization tweaks to controls to give everything a more 'modern' appearance, as opposed to being all blocky and square.

  In addition to the Default theme which is how the program currently looks, there are 2 additional themes.
 I might add 2 more, but this is where I'm at right now.